AntonioND/giibiiadvance/README.md

  - Wav recording.
  - Video recording?

-- Customize controls.
- - Load input configuration from ini file.

 - Obviously, improve emulation.
  - Implement mosaic correctly (in GBA mode).
  - Correct GBA CPU timings.
  - Rewrite A LOT of GB core to speed up emulation.
  - Auto frameskip.
  - Fix broken x86 ASM instructions of GBA emulation in Linux. "setc (%%ebx)" seems to be the problem...
- - If webcam is removed while it is being used, stop reading from it.

 Dependencies
 ------------